Back to Blog

 Let’s look at these 4 assumptions and see what the reality is:

-- “They’re going to make me do a lot of nit-picking repairs.”
+“They’re going to make me do a lot of nit-picking repairs.”
 It is true that the VA has certain standards for the condition of the property the veteran is buying.
 These standards involve health and safety.
 The appraiser will do an expanded inspection of the property, looking for items like exposed wiring, dry rot, and other problem areas of the property.
-The appraiser’s inspection is not as extensive as the typical property inspection that all prudent buyers get when they buy a home.
+The appraiser’s inspection is more extensive than the typical property inspection that all prudent buyers get when they buy a home.

 - Veteran buyers tend to make higher offers than conventional buyers.
 This means more cash in the seller’s pocket at closing.